 The Fridge Magnet Model

 Consider this: when you walk into a house, where do you find the small details important to that family’s daily life?
 On their fridge.
 (Or their medicine cabinet, but shame on you!)
 Therefore, I call this the fridge magnet model.
 These little snippets tell your reader more about a character or setting than Mr. Exposition ever could.
-For example, the snake story told me how clever rural Filipinos were to use one pest to control another; and it told me that Georgie, for all her pluck, wasn’t going to get anything right her night in Bais.
+For example, the snake story told me how clever people were to use one pest to control another; and it told me that Georgie, for all her pluck, wasn’t going to get anything right her night in Bais.
 Her “fish out of water” anxieties will be essential to her later conflict with Javier.

 Whenever I approach a primary source, I think: how can this event advance my story or my character development?
 And you need to be thinking this, too.
 No matter how much fun it is to research—no matter how many rabbit holes you want to fall down—everything should move your book forward.
 Stay focused on these five models.
 I hope they help!